kevinlawler/KLSingleton/README.md

 1. This has been tested on ARC only.
 Test on projects without ARC support.
 2. See if there are any meaningful differences with the swizzle method.
-3. Macro the options to become lazy and either "require initialization" or "lock to allocate"
-4. Something like `dispatch_once` that ran once for each subclass would let us be lazy for free.
+3. Something like `dispatch_once` that ran once for each subclass would let us be lazy for free.
 Per-subclass tokens?

 ## License